 When you do not have a credit score, banks are less likely to approve you for a credit card, or they may give you a low credit limit.

 One of the easiest ways to start building your credit is with a credit card.
 CapitalOne has been known to provide credit cards for people without credit scores.
 The other option is a secured credit card, which works like a debit card.
 You pre-pay the card with anywhere from $200-500.
 As you spend, it deducts from your initial balance.
 The difference is, it is reported to the credit bureau.

 Once you have a credit score, you shouldn’t have a problem getting a normal credit card.
 Again, you’ll want to have 3 open and active tradelines when applying for a mortgage.

-An underwriter uses your credit scores and profile to see a proven track-record of making payments, but they also need to be certain that you’ll have enough monthly income to pay your debts going forward.
-The underwriters figures this out by performing a calculation called a debt to income ratio (DTI).
+An underwriter uses your credit scores and profiles to see a proven track record of making payments, but they also need to be certain that you’ll have enough monthly income to pay your debts going forward.
+The underwriters figure this out by performing a calculation called a debt to income ratio (DTI).

 Underwriting has slightly different definitions based on the industry you’re referring to.
 In the real estate industry, underwriting is part of the mortgage process.
 In it, an underwriter (usually an objective third party with no ties to the deal) evaluates a loan application to determine how much risk a lender is willing to take.

 The underwriting process is essentially in-depth fact-checking; underwriters take multiple things into account before reaching a conclusion, including: